noSweatSuperDry/esp32_projects/timeandweather256matrix/README_Time_Weather_16x16_Final_Swapped.md

 ## ⚙️ Configuration

-Edit these constants in the sketch before uploading:
+In the sketch, edit these before upload:

 ```cpp
 #define WIFI_SSID        "YOUR_WIFI_SSID"